 Are there large companies you have converted successfully to your method from an already implemented Harvard BSC?

 My work has been out there for over 10 years.
 I know organizations are using it from the calls I get.
 I was asked once to fly to Melbourne to visit a company that was three-quarters of the way in implementing my concepts.
 I no longer do project consultancy, as it is not my strength.
 My focus is to sell the vision and offer a practical way forward in which in-house teams can be empowered to operate.
-My role now is as a mentor and facilitator and I seek to work with other facilitators who will become certified and able to access all my intellectual property.
-See www.davidparmenter.com
+My role now is as a mentor and facilitator.
+I have successfully mentored KPi team leaders on successful projects.
+I would add that the success has been there doing not mine.

 Should the use of KPIs be an exercise across all levels of the organization and, if so, should the entire organization be focused ONLY on the KPIs of the total organisation, or should various organization levels be focused on their OWN respective KPIs, which in turn feed into those of the full organization?